BenB-R/COMP3016-70--OpenGL/README.md

 - Dynamic lighting with torches that cast soft shadows
 - A first-person camera system for exploring the cave
 - Support for loading and rendering 3D models

+## Running it
+To execute the program, please navigate to the OpenGL/x64/Debug directory.
+Within this directory, you'll find the OpenGL.exe executable file.
+Run this file to start the application, ensuring that all necessary resources are located within the same folder for proper operation.

 ## Dependencies
 - [GLFW](https://www.glfw.org/) for window management